How to use email marketing to increase farm sales.

 Share recipes and tips on preparing and using your fruit, vegetables or meat.

-Step 3: Have a Call to Action at the End of Each Email
+Step 3: Include Call to Action in Every Email

 This is an important step.
 You are sending them an email for a reason.
 Be clear about what do you want them to do.
 Have a few points in your email and maybe some valuable information (Hey what about a coupon for being a subscriber to your newsletter?) but at the end of the email ask them for something.
 Do you want them to sign up for a CSA, stop by the farm store for some yummy honey or jelly or tell them about an upcoming event they can sign up for?
 This is your time to ask.